configcat/trello-powerup/README.md

 Turn features On / Off right from a linked Card on your Trello board.
 Also you can add Targeting or Percentage Rules just as easily.

+## About ConfigCat

+Manage features and change your software configuration using [ConfigCat feature flags](https://configcat.com), without the need to re-deploy code.
+A [10 minute trainable Dashboard](https://app.configcat.com) allows even non-technical team members to manage features directly.
+Deploy anytime, release when confident.
+Target a specific group of users first with new ideas.
+Supports A/B/n testing and soft launching.
+Provides [open-source SDKs](https://github.com/configcat) for easy integration with any web, mobile or backend application.

 ## Installation
 <img src="https://raw.githubusercontent.com/configcat/trello-powerup/master/src/assets/enable_trello.gif" alt="Installation of the ConfigCat Feature Flags Trello Power-Up" width="640"/>